duffydata/strava-metrics/README.md

 # strava-metrics
-Strava Metrics Dashboard

 This notebook provides an easier way for users to extract their strava activities data from the Strava API

 **How To Use**
-To successfully extract data  from the Strava API the notebook requires the following, to be input :
+To successfully extract data  from the Strava API the notebook requires the following to be input :
 Strava Client ID
 Strava Client Secret
 Strava Athlete ID